kwstat/nipals/cran-comments.md

+# nipals 0.8

+This fixes an error identified by CRAN on Mac M1.
+See: https://github.com/kwstat/nipals/issues/5

+* Rhub: Mac M1

 # nipals 0.7

 This is a resubmission.
 Thanks to Uwe Ligges for patiently explaining the 'Additional issues' caused by --noLD.
 I fixed the problem and verified the fix via the Rhub platform "debian-gcc-devel-nold".